vnnyx/employee-management/README.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a pull request

+## Release Notes

+Patch notes and release history are available on the [GitHub Releases page](https://github.com/vnnyx/employee-management/releases).
+Please check there for details on new features, improvements, and bug fixes in each version.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.